parkerking-fournier/Music-Book-Generation/ReadMe.md

     - 2.4 - Adding New Music

 ## 1) What does it do?
+The Aspen Book, as legend has it, is a giant repository of Brass Quintet music that has been passed down and around for decades.
+It's awesome.
+When I first received it, it was a mess of file names and disordered file structures.
+At one point the main library folder contained a copy of itself.

 The purpose of this project is to organize Brass Quintet music in a standardized fashion and to automate the generation of different sets of music for people who are using this Library.

 #### 1.1) Project Layout